MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.FirstRun.Apple.FirstRunComplete

 This event is collected for Office applications running under Apple platforms.
 The event lets us know if the user running in freemium, the flow type being run (FRE/DocStage/Purchase) and the identity type (MSA/OrgID).
-We use this event to figure out if the First Run-Experience (FRE) was completed and type of identity used to sign-in (MSA/OrgID).
+We use this event to figure out if the First Run-Experience (FRE) was completed and type of identity used to sign in (MSA/OrgID).

 The following fields are collected: